-I HAVE always found it interesting to observe how usage, and help to further understanding of a concept that has already been expressed in less appealing and communicative terms.
+I have always found it interesting to observe how an apt or colorful term may catch on, gain wide usage, and help to further understanding of a concept that has already been expressed in less appealing and communicative terms.
 Such has been true of the phrase "marketing mix," which I began to use in my teaching and writing some 15 years ago.
 In a relatively short time it has come to have wide usage.
 This note tells of the evolution of the marketing mix concept.

 NEIL H. BORDEN is professor emeritus of marketing and advertising at the Harvard Business School.
 He began teaching at Harvard as an assistant professor in 1922, became an associate professor in 1928, and since 1938 has been a full professor.
-He has won many awards, and received this year a special Advertising Gold N is a past president of the American Marketing Association.
-He belongs to Phi Beta Kappa and the American Economic Associaine American Economic Association, and he is a public trustee of the Marketing Science Institute.
-He has published widely, and one of his books, The phrase was suggested to me by a paragraph in a research bulletin on the management of marketing costs, written by my associate, Professor James Culliton (1948).
+He has won many awards, and received this year a special Advertising Gold Medal Award for Education.
+He can Marketing Association.
+He belongs to Phi Beta Kappa and the American Economic Associaion, and he is a public trustee of the Marketing Scien

+The phrase was suggested to me by a paragraph in a research bulletin on the management of marketing costs, written by my associate, Professor James Culliton (1948).
 In this study of manufacturers' marketing costs he described the business executive as a

-"decider," an "artist"--a "mixer of ingredients," who sometimes follows a recipe prepared by others, sometimes prepares his own recipe as he goes along, sometimes adapts a recipe to the ingredients immediately available, and sometimes experiments with or invents ingredients no one else has tried.
+"decider," an "artist"-a "mixer of ingredients," who sometimes follows a recipe prepared by others, swho sometimes to the sometimes adapts a recipe to the ingredients immediately available, and sometimes experiments with or invents ingredients no one else has tried.